Methodology

 Where any number is shown as zero, the original figure submitted was zero.

-Regional numbers have been rounded to the nearest 10.
-National and local authority numbers are unrounded.
-As a result of rounding, regional numbers may not sum to national totals.
+• numbers of notifications at a regional level have been rounded to the nearest 10.
+Therefore, regional numbers may not sum to national totals.

 Official statistics

-These statistics have been published as official statistics for the second time, whereas previously they were classified as experimental statistics.
-Further information on the different types of official statistic is available on the website of the UK Statistics Authority (opens in a new tab).
-The rationale to publish these statistics as official statistics is as follows, which was assessed and agreed between statisticians in the Department prior to the publication of the 2023 statistics:
+These statistics have been published as official statistics for the fourth time, whereas previously they were classified as experimental statistics (now known as official statistics in development). (opens in new tab) Further information on the different types of official statistic is available on the website of the UK Statistics Authority (opens in new tab)

 Revisions

 The serious incident notifications publication is produced using a final version of the dataset.
-The department does not plan to make any revisions to the publication.
-If it is later discovered that a revision is necessary, this will be made in accordance with the DfE statistical policy statement on revisions (opens in a new tab).
+DfE does not plan to make any revisions to the publication.
+If it is later discovered that a revision is necessary, this will be made in accordance with the DfE statistical policy statement on revisions (opens in new tab).
+In the 2023 release, the figures on whether the child was known to any agencies for 2020 and 2021 were revised slightly from earlier publications to reflect improved recording of data.

 Help and support